The Best Time Management Apps in 2026

 Is Motion or Reclaim better for individual executives?

 For Google Workspace users, Reclaim is the consensus recommendation in 2026.
-It offers most of what Motion does at one-quarter of the price, with a genuinely usable free tier for evaluation.
+It offers most of what Motion does at about half the price, with a genuinely usable free tier for evaluation.
 The user-reported time savings (10-15 hours/week from Reclaim; 10 hours/week in one startup case study with Motion) are comparable.
 Motion's advantages are Outlook support and more comprehensive project management.
-If you're on Google Calendar and don't need project management features, Reclaim Starter at $8/month is the efficient choice.
-If you're on Microsoft 365, Motion at $29/month is your primary AI scheduling option.
+If you're on Google Calendar and don't need project management features, Reclaim Starter at $10/month is the efficient choice.
+If you're on Microsoft 365, Motion at $19/month is your primary AI scheduling option.

 Do time blocking apps actually work, or is the effect temporary?